jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

   // Parse the CSS file and get the AST var root = postcss.parse(css)

-  // Iterate through every declaration and log the property root.eachDecl(function(decl) {
+  // Iterate through each declaration and log the property root.eachDecl(function(decl) {
     console.log(decl.prop)
   })